shanolhere/simple-neoG-Landing-page/README.md

   1. Sticky Navbar
   2. Menu Navigation bar( For responsive devices)
+  3. Implemented dark and light mode theme.
-  3. The design havent been fully responsive yet.
+  4. The design havent been fully responsive yet.
-  4. Looks best on Laptops/ PCs at this moment. ( will make it complete responsive)
+  5. Looks best on Laptops/ PCs at this moment. ( will make it complete responsive)
-  5. Developed to give an outstanding credit to my inspired mentor - Tanay Pratap ;-)
+  6. Developed to give an outstanding credit to my inspired mentor - Tanay Pratap ;-)
-  6. Just for learning purpose only.
+  7. Just for learning purpose only.
-  7. All UI/ UX design is credited to me. ( My own design, folks ;) )
+  8. All UI/ UX design is credited to me. ( My own design, folks ;) )